mjordan/riprap/README.md

 * `sample_csv_config.yml`: This configuration checks the fixity of the files listed in a CSV file, and persists fixity check events to another CSV file.
 * `sample_db_config.yml`: This configuration checks the fixity of the files in a specific directory, and persists fixity check events to a relational database.
-* `sample_islandora_config.yml`: This configuration is used in conjuction with an Islandora 8.x-1.x instance, such as the one provided by the [CLAW Vagrant Playbook](https://github.com/Islandora-Devops/claw-playbook).
+* `sample_islandora_config.yml`: This configuration is used in conjuction with an Islandora 8.x-1.x instance, such as the one provided by the [Islandora Vagrant Playbook](https://github.com/Islandora-Devops/islandora-playbook).
 It audits the fixity of resources in a Fedora 5 repository and persists the resulting fixity check events to a relational database.
+This configuration provides two fetch resource list plugins.
+If you are using Islandora Riprap, you should use the `PluginFetchResourceListFromDrupalView` plugin since it offers a lot more flexibility in determining which media Riprap will check.

 ### The sample CSV configuration